A Paypal alternative is saving us thousands.

 Up front, I hate bank fees and gouging by financial institutions.
 More specifically, I hate paying more than I should for a substandard service.
-Freelancers, bloggers, and Digital Nomads (like us) have the luxury of being able to work from anywhere in the world, for clients across the globe.
+Freelancers, bloggers, and Digital Nomads (like us) have the luxury of working from anywhere in the world for clients across the globe.
 As long as we coordinate and communicate to meet our client’s requirements and deadlines, it doesn’t matter if we’re working from a bar on Boracay or snuggled up in front of the fire in a mountain retreat in Montana.
-Sounds like a dream right?
+Sounds like a dream, right?

-But one of our most significant issues is providing our clients with options for secure payment, without attracting a bundle of fees.
+But one of our most significant issues is providing our clients with options for secure payment without attracting a bundle of fees.
 Up until recently, Paypal was the default option because they are the biggest in the market.
-Large platforms like Upwork, paid out solely by Paypal, as did larger publishing companies that I work for like International Living.
-Freelancers working with a range of currencies, reluctantly accepted their significant fees and poor foreign exchange rates plundering a large chunk out of our income.
-I quote some numbers below, and you’ll understand why I’m so excited about Transferwise Borderless, a new, free Paypal alternative.
+Large platforms like Upwork, paid out solely by Paypal, as did larger publishing companies that I work for, like International Living.
+Freelancers working with various currencies reluctantly accepted their significant fees and poor foreign exchange rates, plundering a large chunk out of our income.
+I quote some numbers below, and you’ll understand why I’m so excited about Wise Borderless, a new, free Paypal alternative.

 Why I wanted an alternative to Paypal for payments and currency transfers.

 1. Paypal Fees are significant.
 Here’s an example:

 A client paid USD 1,107.85 into my Paypal account on the 15th of September, 2017.
 Awesome, I love notifications like that.
 But how much do you think made it into my Paypal account?
 You might be shocked.
 Just 1067.67 USD!
 That’s right.
 Fees ate up $40.18!!!
 Or 3.6%.
 That adds up to around $480 per year or more, just from this one client.